 7. Use leading lines such as rock formations or movement in water to lead the eye into the frame.

-8. Check the edges of the frame for any distracting elements (half a tree, breaks in clouds etc.), and recompose if necessary.
-Make sure you are able to concentrate the viewer’s attention to the subject and try not to distract them away from it unnecessarily.
-Ask yourself, ‘what is this image about?’
+8. Check the edges of the frame for any distracting elements (half a tree, breaks in clouds, etc.), and recompose if necessary.
+Make sure you’re able to concentrate the viewer’s attention to the subject and try not to distract them from it unnecessarily.
+Ask yourself, “What is this image about?”

-10. Practice, critically reviewing your own work and looking at how other photographers compose their photos.
-Check out this landscape photographer for a start.
+10. Critically review your own work and look at how other photographers compose their photos.

 About the Author:

-If you are a fan of photography be sure to head over to Lee’s Landscape Photography website for more tips, education offerings and fantastic photography.
+If you’re a fan of photography be sure to head over to Lee’s Landscape Photography for more tips, education offerings and fantastic photography.
 Lee conducts both capture and post processing photography courses throughout Australia.